Gagan2435/Cyber-LexiBot/README.md

-Cyber LexiBot — AI-Powered Cyber Law Assistant
+Cyber LexiBot — AI-Based Cyber Law Assistant

-Cyber LexiBot is an AI-based system designed to analyze cyber crime–related queries, classify the type of cyber incident, extract important details, and map them to relevant sections of the Indian cyber laws.
-The system also provides clear recommended actions and reporting guidelines for users.
+Cyber LexiBot is an intelligent system that analyzes user-reported cyber incidents, classifies the type of issue, extracts key information, retrieves relevant Indian cyber-law sections, and provides structured guidance for further action.

-Features
+Key Capabilities
-1. Intent Classification
+Intent Classification

-The system identifies the type of cyber issue using a transformer-based classifier trained on a curated dataset.
-Supported categories include:

-Cyber Fraud

-Cyber Hacking

-Cyber Harassment

-Cyber Identity Theft

-Cyber Privacy Violation

-General Cyber Query
+A fine-tuned transformer model categorizes user queries into:
+Cyber Fraud, Cyber Hacking, Cyber Harassment, Cyber Identity Theft, Cyber Privacy Violation, or General Cyber Queries.

-2. Law Section Retrieval using Sentence-BERT + FAISS
+Legal Section Retrieval

-All law sections are converted into vector embeddings using Sentence-BERT.

-FAISS is used to perform efficient similarity search and retrieve the most relevant sections of the IT Act based on the user’s query.
+Sentence-BERT embeddings combined with a FAISS similarity index retrieve the most relevant sections from the Information Technology Act based on the user’s query.

-3. Entity Extraction (spaCy)
+Information Extraction

-The system automatically extracts meaningful details such as:

-Social media or banking platforms

-Money amounts

-Locations

-Names of individuals

-These help in generating more personalized responses.

-4. Actionable Legal Guidance

-Based on the predicted intent, the system provides:

-Recommended steps

-Evidence collection instructions

-Official reporting links

-Basic legal guidance aligned with Indian cyber laws

-5. Safety Awareness

-For high-risk or distress-related messages, the system generates an additional safety alert encouraging the user to contact authorities immediately.

-How It Works (System Pipeline)

-The user inputs a cyber-related problem.

-The text is classified into one of the predefined cyber intent categories.

-Entities such as platforms, money amounts, locations, and names are extracted.
+Using spaCy, the system identifies essential details such as platforms involved, monetary amounts, locations, and person names to refine the final response.

-Sentence-BERT converts the query into an embedding, and FAISS retrieves the closest matching legal sections.
+Actionable Cyber-Guidance

+The system provides practical next steps, evidence-collection advice, and official reporting links based on the identified incident type.

+System Workflow (Summary)

+User input is processed.

+The intent classifier predicts the type of incident.

+Entities and other useful details are extracted.

+Similar legal sections are retrieved using Sentence-BERT + FAISS.

-A final structured response is generated, including detected intent, extracted details, legal references, and recommended user actions.
+A structured and legally aligned response is generated.

 Model Evaluation

-The intent classification model was evaluated using a 2000-row test set.
+The classification model was evaluated on a 2000-record test set.
-Metrics include:

-Accuracy

-Precision

-Recall

-F1-score

-Confusion matrix
+Metrics include accuracy, precision, recall, F1-score, and a confusion matrix.

-The model achieved an accuracy of approximately 84% after introducing light noise-based evaluation for a realistic result.
+The final model achieved approximately 84% accuracy after applying realistic noise-based evaluation.

-How to Run the Project
+Running the Project

-Install required libraries (PyTorch, transformers, spaCy, Sentence-BERT, FAISS, NumPy, Pandas, etc.)

-Run the main file:
+Install all required Python libraries.

+Start the system using:

 python lexibot_core.py

-The chatbot will start in the terminal, and you can enter cyber-related queries directly.
+The chatbot will open in the terminal and accept user queries.

-Future Enhancements
+Future Improvements

-Web-based interface using Streamlit or React
+Web-based interface

-More advanced NER for identifying threats, dates, and relationships
+Enhanced named-entity recognition

-Support for Hindi and multilingual cyber law queries
+Support for multilingual queries

-Integration with cybercrime reporting platforms
+Integration with automated complaint-reporting workflows